 Toward the end of Schematic Design, two independent cost estimates are developed and reconciled.
 The School Building Committee will then review the cost estimates and request changes to the scope of the Project, if necessary, to reduce project cost..
 At the end of Schematic Design, the Designer and the OPM will work to prepare the program, plans, and estimates, all in the format required by MSBA.
 This document, known as the Project Scope and Budget, will be submitted to and reviewed by the MSBA.

 If the MSBA agrees, the successful outcome is an executed MSBA Project Scope and Budget Agreement.
 Once MSBA approves the Project Scope and Budget, the MSBA grant funding proportion will be known, and in applying that to the estimate, the financial impact on the East Longmeadow member communities can be calculated.

 A debt exclusion vote to approve borrowing for the Project is scheduled for November 7, 2023.

 How will the High School Project be funded?

-The MSBA will contribute roughly $50-60M to the Project from revenue raised from state-wide sales taxes.
+The MSBA will contribute approximately $63M to the Project from revenue raised from state-wide sales taxes.
 The MSBA grant contributes to the Project by focusing on core educational and operational space needs.
 The MSBA grant program is not designed to pay the entire project cost.